Qingcsai/Qingcsai.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate student in South China University of Technology, and is expecting to obtaine B.Eng. in 2020.
+I am an undergraduate student in South China University of Technology, and is expecting to obtaine my B.Eng. in 2020.

 Currently, I am also an intern at MMLAB, Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences ([CAS-SIAT](http://www.siat.ac.cn/)), advising by Associate Prof. [Xiaojiang Peng](https://pengxj.github.io/).